The Citadel (mall): History

-In 2015, Dillard's was downgraded to a clearance center closing the upper two floors.
+In 2015, Dillard's was downgraded to a clearance center closing the third floor.

 In 2020, JCPenney was put up for sale but remains open.

+In 2024, Burlington Closed its store, to move to a strip mall across the street from the mall.
+Minus a few month stay from Spirit Halloween in 2025, the anchor has not been replaced.

 Shooting incidents

 Since January 2016, at least 23 people have been shot in the immediate vicinity of The Citadel.
 Four people have died from gunshot wounds at the mall since March 2022.
 These incidents have led to locals referring to the mall as The Shootadel.